johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4200-AV-BYPASS/4210-rustyneedle/4211-rustyneedle.md

 sudo apt install rustup -y
 rustup default stable

-# Set the compilation target, in this case 64 bit Windows
+# Set the compilation target, and add it in this case 64 bit Windows
 rustup target add x86_64-pc-windows-gnu
 ```
 There's a few things we have to do.
 We have to install rust, modify the  src/main.rs file to our options